-- meetings.
-Prerequisites: HPE 518 and consent of instructor, department, and graduate advisory committee. - HPE 520 Practicum III: Topics (1-3).
+HPE 520 Practicum III: Topics (1-3).

 Supervised experiences with faculty, coach, staff.
 Students assume major responsibility for project/event; evaluate outcome; help prepare for meetings.
-Prerequisites: HPE 518, 519, and consent of instructor, department and graduate advisory committee. - HPE 521 Sport Physiology (3).
+Prerequisites: HPE 518, 519, and consent of instructor, department and graduate advisory committee.

+HPE 521 Sport Physiology (3).
 Physiological adaptations, mechanisms of change of function taking place as a result of exercise.
 Physiological and environmental factors influencing human performance.
 Specificity training for a particular sport.
+Prerequisite: Undergraduate leveling course or consent of instructor.

+HPE 525 Applied Biomechanics (3).

+Biomechanical analysis of movement that includes synthesis of the laws and principles of motion, while using biomechanical principles and a motion analysis system.
+Prerequisite: Undergraduate leveling course or consent of instructor.

+HPE 528 Motion Analysis for Coaches (3).

+In-depth technological training on motion analysis systems, via computer technology, for the purpose of instructing coaches, teachers, trainers, and other professional involved in analyzing movement.

-Prerequisite: Undergraduate leveling course or consent of instructor. - HPE 525 Applied Biomechanics (3).
-An indepth application of biomechanical concepts and principles for the teaching, coaching, and analysis of specific movements as they relate to sport and rehabilitation.
-Prerequisite: Undergraduate leveling course or consent of instructor. - HPE 532 Sport Facilities (3).
-Appropriate procedures in planning, designing, financing, using and managing sport facilities. - HPE 533 Management /Organization in Sport/Physical Education (3).
-Exploration of theories pertaining to management and leadership; includes the study of traditional content areas (planning, organizing, staffing, budgeting, etc.) and the role of administration as applied to sport and physical education programs. - HPE 538 Sport Law (3).
-Laws and policies pertaining to physical education, intramural, recreation and athletic programs. - HPE 542 Program/Curriculum Design (3). - Program designs and implementation, examines trends influencing curriculum design.
+- HPE 532 Sport Facilities (3).
+Appropriate procedures in planning, designing, financing, marketing and managing sport facilities. - HPE 533 Management /Organization in Sport/Physical Education (3).
+Exploration of theories pertaining to management and leadership; includes the study of traditional content areas (planning, organizing, staffing, budgeting, etc.) and the role of administration as applied to sport and physical education programs.

+HPE 535 Exercise Prescription (3).

+Application of human movement principles to developing physical activity/exercise programs for health-related and performance-related fitness.
+Includes training principles, assessment techniques, and conditioning programs for various populations.

+- HPE 538 Sport Law (3).
+Laws and policies pertaining to physical education, intramural, recreation and athletic programs. - HPE 542 Program/Curriculum Design (3).

+Program designs and implementation, examines trends influencing curriculum design.
 Provides design and implementation approaches directed toward the physical education setting.
-Curriculum evaluation strategies, the role of leadership in curriculum development and the incorporation of educational needs. - HPE 548 Sport Marketing (3).
-Course is designed to acquaint students with the principles of marketing when applied to sports, recreation and institutional fund-raising. - (1-6).
+Curriculum evaluation strategies, the role of leadership in curriculum development and the incorporation of - HPE 548 Sport Marketing (3).
+Course is designed to acquaint students with the principles of marketing when applied to sports, recreation and institutional fund-raising.

+needs.

+Undergraduate leveling course or consent of

+Prerequisite:

+educational

+instructor.

+- HPE 569 Workshop in Physical Education (1-6).
 As announced.
-(May be repeated for a maximum of 6 cr.).

-HPE 575 Women's Sport/Wellness Issues

-(3).
-Survey of selected topics and issues in women's sports and wellness.

-HPE 579 Individual Research (1-3).
+(May be repeated for a maximum of 6 cr.). - HPE 575 Women's Sport/Wellness Issues (3).
+Survey of selected topics and issues in women's sports and wellness. - HPE 579 Individual Research (1-3).
 Independent study.
 Prerequisite: Consent of instructor.
-(May be repeated for a maximum of 3 cr.).

-HPE 589 Internship (3).
+(May be repeated for a maximum of 3 cr.). - HPE 589 Internship (3).
 Practical work experience in an area related to student's area of interest.

-HPE 591 Graduate Seminar (1-3).
+Must have satisfactorily completed 15 hours of graduate coursework before enrolling.
+(Graded Satisfactory/ Unsatisfactory) - HPE 591 Graduate Seminar (1-3).
 As announced.
 HPE 593 Topics in Physical Education (1-3).
-As announced.

-HPE 599 Master's Thesis (1-6).
+As announced. - HPE 599 Master's Thesis (1-6).
 The thesis submitted must provide evidence of sound scholarly method and demonstrate the student's capacity for research.
 (Six credit hours of HPE 599 must be satisfactorily completed to meet degree requirements.)